 When detected early and treated properly, SCC is highly curable.
 There are many effective treatments.
 A dermatologist selects treatment after considering the following: the type of SCC, where it appears on the body, a patient’s overall health.
 After considering this, one or a combination of the following treatment options may be recommended.
+Left untreated, SCC can spread to other parts of the body, making treatment difficult.
+Treatment for SCC involves having one or more of the following.

 - Surgical treatment: Surgical reduction can be done in a dermatologist's office under local anethesia using one of the following techniques.
 A small amount of normal skin is also treated as skin cancer cells can microscopically involve normal looking skin.